department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

   - or should we do a lookup in MHV similar to what we did with allergies.
 - should really have bodySite, device, method; but these don't come to us in VIA
 - should likely have a pulse-OX, but don't have this currently and it is not clear this will come in VIA
+  - Can enter it, so need to see what it looks like in VIA
 - is there a known set of *ucum* codes that we might see and the translation to formal `ucum` code?

 #### code review